Anna10208/Anna10208/README.md

 ## Hi there 👋

+Text über mich zu schreiben auf Englisch
+I'm carrently working on projekts in SQL, Python and Power BI and b

+How to reach me:

 <!--
 **Anna10208/Anna10208** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.